What Is Bernie Sanders' Net Worth?

 Personal Life

-Sanders was married to college sweetheart Deborah Shiling from 1964 to 1966.
-He has one biological child, Levi (b.1969) with Susan Mott.
-In 1988, Sanders married Jean O'Meara Driscoll.
-He is stepfather to Jean's three children, Dave, Carina, and Heather.
-He has seven grandchildren.
-He has written six books, including a published speech of his famous filibuster.
+Sanders was married to his college sweetheart Deborah Shiling from 1964 to 1966.
+He has one biological child, Levi (b.1969), with Susan Mott.
+In 1988, Sanders married Jane O'Meara Driscoll.
+He is stepfather to Jane's three children, Dave, Carina, and Heather, and he has seven grandchildren.
+Bernie has written six books, including a published speech of his famous filibuster.